Your browser is out-of-date!

 Using the aerodrome

-The aerodrome is small, busy and mostly used for general aviation operations under visual flight rules.
-Most of the flights into Milford are tourist flights scheduled to meet boat sailings and other organised activities when the weather is favourable.
+The aerodrome is certificated under part 139 as a qualifying aerodome and mostly used for general aviation operations under visual flight rules.
+Most flights into Milford are tourist flights scheduled to meet boat sailings and other organised activities when the weather is favourable.

 Before using the aerodrome pilots must receive a: